ShubhamDev-AI/django-docker-postgresql-starter-project/README.md

 Starter Project
 Go to terminal type : docker-compose up or docker-compose build

-Go to browser : http://<ip of Machine >:8000
+Go to browser : http://ip of Machine:8000